jmagan/cardano-express-web3-skeleton/README.md

 ## Bugs or improvements

-Feel free to report any bugs or improvements.
+You are welcome to report any bugs or improvements.
 Pull requests are always welcome.

 ## License